hsc996/Social-Media-API-Webserver/README.md

-# 5. Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app.
+# Features & Functionality of ORM

 The object-relational mapping (ORM) system I have used within this API is SQLAlchemy.
 I opted to use SQLAlchemy as it provides high-level abstraction for interacting with relational databases.
 This abstraction simplifies database operations, enhances code readability and reduces risk of SQL injection.